pedroaston/pkb/4_NOS/1_New_IP_Eng_Ways.md

 		- Currently xrd (control) does not support lacp.
 It can be configured but it does not work operationally
 		- xrd startup config seems to be troubling.
 I think it erases the base configuration (e.g. ssh)
 	- Tasks:
-		1. Make clab deletecfg and verifylabdeployed actions
+		1. Make clab deletecfg action for reusability of a VM-based scenario
-		2. Develop the pipedream
+		3. Integrate SONIC vm and container router in clab
 - Related Work
 	- OpenConfig:
 		- yang rpcs in gNMI